snowman07/capstone/README.md

 <br/><br/><br/><br/>

+# Running the Project

+- Using CLI (I personally use PowerShell), go to the project
+- If directory is already pointing to your project, run the command `npm start`
+- Project should open to the browser.
+If you want to open the project to other browsers, type `localhost:3000`

+<br/><br/>

 # Golden Rule

 - Always `git pull` when starting to code and when creating a branch to get the most updated code.